whad-team/whad-client/doc/source/ble/central.rst

 .. note::
    Custom services can also be defined using the same mechanisms, and used in profile definition as well as in GATT clients.
-More information about how services are defined in the device model section.
+More information about how services are defined in :ref:`ble-profile-standard-service`.

 .. attention::
     WHAD provides a very limited set of services for now, but we expect to implement more of